Vaccinating your 5-to-11-year-old child against COVID-19

-SALT LAKE CITY, Utah (ABC4 News) – Pfizer’s COVID-19 vaccine for children ages 5 to 11 is expected to be approved by the end of the day.
+SALT LAKE CITY (ABC4) – Pfizer’s COVID-19 vaccine for children ages 5 to 11 has been approved by federal officials.
 Tuesday, University of Utah Health officials spoke on the topic.

 Once five-to-11-year-olds become fully vaccinated against COVID-19, Dr. Emily Spivak, MD, an infectious diseases specialist at the U, said it will help to slow the spread of the virus in the community.